Chapter 2 Getting Started

 Note: If you are using your own or online Spark cluster, make sure that you connect as specified by your cluster administrator or the online documentation.
 If you need some pointers, you can take a quick look at Chapter 7, which explains in detail how to connect to any Spark cluster.

-The master parameter identifies which is the “main” machine from the Spark cluster; this machine is often called the driver node.
+parameter identifies which is the “main” machine from the Spark cluster; this machine is often called the driver node.
 While working with real clusters using many machines, you’ll find that most machines will be worker machines and one will be the master.
-Since we have only a local cluster with just one machine, we will default to using "local" for now.
+Since we have only a local cluster with just one machine, we will default to using "local"

 If the connection fails, Chapter 7 contains a troubleshooting section that can help you to resolve your connection issue.